Ted Lasso 2×01 “Goodbye, Earl” Spoilers Ahead

-It ends with the reminder that the good, bad, and ugly are all a part of life—football serving as the metaphorical representation of it, for all characters, but today, for Dani Rojas especially.
-“Goodbye, Earl” addresses the detail that hesitancy towards something new is normal, but we’ve all seen enough to understand what foreshadowing looks like, thus at some point, it’s evident that every character is likely going to see a therapist, which alone would’ve been a great addition to the second season.
-However, on this show we know that it’ll also boldly showcase the importance of speaking up and the bravery that vulnerability entails.
+It ends with the reminder that the good, bad, and ugly are all a part of life—football serving as the metaphorical representation of it for all characters, but today, for Dani Rojas especially.
+“Goodbye, Earl” addresses the detail that hesitancy towards something new is normal.
+Still, we’ve all seen enough to understand what foreshadowing looks like, and thus, at some point, it’s evident that every character is likely going to see a therapist, which alone would’ve been a great addition to the second season.
+However, on this show, we know that it’ll also boldly showcase the importance of speaking up and the bravery that vulnerability entails.

 As a series, Ted Lasso never shied away from kindness, and it is refusing to do that in its sophomore season too.
 It’s carrying out the hope that’s been established all throughout the first season, and it’s using it to remind audiences of the fact that today, no one is sad and alone.

 Goodbye Earl, Hello Therapy

 “It’s funny thinking about the things in your life that can make you cry just knowing that they existed and can then become the same thing that can make you cry now knowing that they’re now gone.
 I think those things come into our lives to help us get from one place to a better one.”Ted, at the Press Conference